 18. I AM A TRANSFER STUDENT.
 HOW MANY TRANSFER CREDITS CAN I APPLY TO THE MAJOR?

 The College determines the number of transfer credits it accepts when you are admitted as a transfer student to Cornell.
-Subsequently, the Government Department, as the home of your Major, must decide how to apply your transfer credits towards the Major.
-We want you to graduate with a degree that is truly a Cornell Government experience.
-For this reason, at least half of all your Government course credits must be completed under Cornell’s direction.
-Make sure that when you add up all of your Cornell, Cornell in Washington, Cornell summer and winter session courses that they satisfy at least half of the total Government Major requirements.
-You also have to make sure that you take the right combination of Government courses (seminar, distribution within the major subfields, and 3000+ level).
+Subsequently, the Department, as the home of your Major, must decide how to apply your transfer credits towards the Major.
+We want you to graduate with a degree that is truly a Cornell experience.
+For this reason, at least half of all your course credits must be completed under Cornell’s direction.
+Make sure that when you add up all of your Cornell, Cornell in Washington, Cornell summer and winter session courses that they satisfy at least half of the total Major requirements.
+You also have to make sure that you take the right combination of courses (seminar, distribution within the major subfields, and 3000+ level).